How I accidentally became a guide to a pro blind skateboarder at Exposure 2024

 Invigorated after a drink and some food, we headed to my hotel to hang out for a bit and help Coco apply his sponsors' stickers leading up to the event...

 We spent the next half hour determining which brands to give the most prominence and describing the design of each sticker to Coco.
 I then meticulously placed and applied each sticker to the best of my ability- as I ironically have a fine motor disability but was the most capable person in the room for the task.
 This was one of the more fun moments of the weekend.
 We all went to bed early- knowing it was going to be an early day.
-Coco asked me to give him a 6 AM wakeup call
+Coco asked me to give him a 6 AM wakeup call.

-After giving the wake up call I promised, I grabbed a Lyft to Coco’s hotel and we grabbed an early breakfast as Addie caught some extra sleep.
+After giving the wake up call I promised, I grabbed a Lyft to Coco’s hotel and we ate an early breakfast as Addie caught some extra sleep.
 The whole reason we were up so early was so we could get to the skate park earlier than everyone else in order for coco to assess the bowl.
 He was slated to compete in the bowl heat at 9am.
 To our surprise, many of the other competitors were also anxious to practice in the bowl before the heat- to the extent that there was really no way for Coco to get into the bowl and tap around- it was far too busy.

 In my digital accessibility work, I frequently emphasize the importance of providing users multiple ways to perceive information.
 A webpage needs proper heading structure, descriptive alt text, and properly used ARIA labels to be fully accessible to screen reader users.
 Similarly, Coco needed multiple channels of information to fully understand the skating environment: tactile feedback from his cane and board, echo location from the sounds of other skaters, and physical contact with surfaces.
 When the loud music interfered with his ability to hear spatial cues, it was like removing all alt-tags from an image-heavy website – it eliminated a crucial channel of information he needed to navigate successfully.

 At this point there are maybe 30 minutes before his heat is set to begin.
 I start running around asking to talk to someone in charge and mentioning different names Coco had dropped.
-Eventually was directed to an incredibly nice man named Fred.
+Eventually was directed to an incredibly nice man named Dave.
 I tried to calmly explain to him that for the sake of safety, Coco needed to assess the bowl prior to his heat if he wanted to compete.
-He was very receptive to the request, did his own running around to figure out how to manage this- as bowl competition had already started for the day.
+Dave was very receptive to the request, did his own running around to figure out how to manage this- as bowl competition had already started for the day.

 The end solution?
 Fred managed to shut the competition down for 5 minutes and shift all event scheduling accordingly in order to give Coco a little bit of time to check out the bowl directly before his heat.
 Here was the result...